dmcaulay/d_script/README.md

 # DScript

-DScript allows you to load a script a distribute the processing across multiple runners on multiple servers.
+DScript allows you to load a script and distribute the processing across multiple runners on multiple servers.
 DScript uses Redis to keep track of the script progress and to communicate to the script runners.

 ## Installation